-Lamprey currently occupy most anadromous habitat in the subregion north of Big Sur, except perhaps the higher gradient reaches of smaller tributaries and smaller coastal streams flowing directly to sea.
-However, recent surveys indicate that lampreys have disappeared from all coastal streams south of the Big Sur River (Reid and Goodman 2012; unpub. data).
+Lamprey currently occupy most anadromous habitat in the subregion from San Luis Obispo north, except perhaps the higher gradient reaches of smaller tributaries and smaller coastal streams flowing directly to sea.
+However, recent surveys indicate that lampreys have disappeared from all coastal streams south of the San Luis Obispo (Reid and Goodman 2012, 2020).
 Furthermore, even occupied drainages have had major habitat loss by impassable dams and desiccation of habitat by reservoir management, diversions, and groundwater pumping (see Threats below).